 30. Try out the dancing rice experiment

-31. Create a rainbow from things found in nature and glue to canvas
+31. Create a rainbow from things found in nature and glue it to a canvas

-32. Make an exploding volcano from baking soda and vinegar mixture
+32. Make an exploding volcano from a baking soda and vinegar mixture

 33. Build a light pattern box